jan-nie/dhbw-framgang/use_cases/uc4_changing_ui_settings.md

 # 1. Getting an overview

 ## 1.1 Brief Description
 The company administrator has the possibility to change the colour palette of the UI for the company.
-He also has the possibility to add the logo of the company to the UI and thus personalise the IMSE.
+He also has the possibility to add the name of the company to the UI and thus personalise the IMSE.

 ## 1.2 Mockup
 <img src="mockup_usecase4.png" alt="Screenshot changing UI settings" width="300"/>